am-mahmud/retro-gamehub/README.md

 ---

 ## 🧰 Future Improvements
-- Add route protection for authenticated pages (e.g., Profile, Developer).
+- Add Game Uploading system for developer.
 - Migrate `games.json` to Firebase Firestore for real-time updates.
-- Add search and filtering in `AllGames` page.
+- Download games from site and give review.
-- Optimize loading states and error handling.
+- Play game on the live site.

 ---